xFrontend/superpack/readme.md

 Installation from WordPress.org repository using "Add New Plugin"

-1. From your Admin UI (Dashboard), use the menu to select Plugins -> Add New
+1. From your Admin Dashboard, use the menu to select Plugins -> Add New
-1. Search for 'SuperPack'
+1. Search for `SuperPack`
-1. Click the 'Install' button to open the plugin's repository listing
+1. Click the `Install` button
-1. Click the 'Install' button
+1. Click the `Activate` button

 ## Frequently Asked Questions